Australia and Japan in court battle over whaling

 "If Australia wins, we shouldn't need to go down to the Southern Ocean to monitor any more."

 Australia says more than 10,000 whales have been killed since the start of the moratorium, which was introduced to allow depleted whale stocks to recover after years of overfishing.

 Environmental campaigners said science could not be used to justify any commercial whaling.

 "Commercial whaling, whether conducted openly or under the guise of science, is a cruel and outdated practice which produces no science of value," said Patrick Ramage, director of the whales program at the International Fund for Animal Welfare in London.

 "All necessary research on these whales can be done by non-lethal means," said John Frizell, a whales campaigner at Greenpeace.
 Neither group is involved in the case.

-Both countries have agreed to be bound by the court's ruling.
-Japan's court filings are not yet public.
+Japan and Australia have both agreed to be bound by the Hague court's ruling.

-Its fisheries minister Lisbeth Berg-Hansen told has parliament it was up to Japan to decide how it wanted to conduct research into whales.
+Norway's fisheries minister Lisbeth Berg-Hansen said it was for Japan to decide how it wanted to do research into whales.